aaronfderybel/graph-based-intrusion-detection/readme.md

 Graph data and the algorithms designed for this form of data has grown into a sub-domain of AI called graph neural networks.
 A very clear and visual introduction of graphs can be find here: [gentle introduction to graphs](https://distill.pub/2021/gnn-intro/)

 In a similar fashion a graph can be constructed to contain information from a computer network to be able to detect malicious connections.
-The jupyter notebooks and scripts go through the example of converting an open-source dataset to graphs and applying an algorithm.
+The jupyter notebooks and scripts go through the example of converting an open-source dataset to graphs and applying a graph neural network.

 * To understand how the code works go through the jupyter notebooks.
 * To quickly try out different preprocessing and training options use the python scripts through the command line.